jz393/jz393.github.io/writing/8-quiet-second-love.md

 i noticed you in a small cafe

 we caught up quickly
-i talked for the first time
+i spoke for the first time
 i laughed for the first time
 you rebuilt without erasing